13 Wildly Famous Breakfast Spots in Waikiki That Are Totally Worth the Hype

 This tiny gem tucked away on a side street has earned cult status for its picture-perfect soufflé pancakes and creative egg benedicts.

-Local secret: Their breakfast potatoes are the best in Waikiki-crispy on the outside, fluffy inside, and seasoned with a proprietary blend that includes Hawaiian sea salt and garlic.
-Weekdays after 9:30 AM typically see shorter lines.
+Pro tip: Weekdays after 9:30 AM typically see shorter lines.
+Their breakfast potatoes are the best in Waikiki – crispy on the outside, fluffy inside, and seasoned with a proprietary blend that includes Hawaiian sea salt and garlic.

 Price range: $$ | Best for: Instagram-worthy food and solo diners | Dress code: Casual